leerach/leerach.github.io/bestprojects.md

 	<button onclick="window.location.href = 'https://github.com/leerach/team3470/tree/master/teamcode';">GitHub</button>
 </ul>
 <div class="row">
+	<p>● Optimized color and shape detection in phone camera by incorporating open source computer vision software to enhance real-time image processing and communication with external sensors. <br>
-	<p> Mapped robot motors and servos to controls and programmed the autonomous trajectory of the robot in Java.
+	● Mapped robot motors and servos to controls and programmed the autonomous trajectory of the robot in Java.
 Utilized phone camera communications with robot to enhance object detection with OpenCV to accurately identify an object's shape and color. </p>
 </div>
 <hr />